antebudimir/eslint-plugin-vanilla-extract/README.md

 - Comprehensive rule testing.
 - `no-px-unit` rule to disallow use of `px` units with configurable whitelist.
 - `prefer-logical-properties` rule to enforce use of logical properties.
+- `prefer-theme-tokens` rule to enforce theme tokens instead of hard-coded values for colors, spacing, font sizes, border radius, border widths, shadows, z-index, opacity, font weights, and transitions/animations (optionally evaluates helper functions and template literals).

 ### Current Work

-- `prefer-theme-tokens` rule to enforce use of theme tokens instead of hard-coded values when available.
+- `no-unitless-values` rule that disallows numeric literals for CSS properties that are not unitless in CSS.

 ### Upcoming Features

-- `no-unitless-values` rule that disallows numeric literals for CSS properties that are not unitless in CSS.
 - `property-unit-match` rule to enforce valid units per CSS property specs. **Note**: This feature will only be implemented if there's sufficient interest from the community.
 - Option to sort properties within user-defined concentric groups alphabetically instead of following the concentric